enky-marte/plasma-applet-favoriteFolders/README.md

 Maybe there is a proper way to do this, but I didn't find a way to be able to have shortcuts to the folders I use most often ....
 I didn't want to clutter my desktop with links.

+I tried the following great solutions, but they didn't satisfy the main goal (to have a quick access to the folders I use the most at a given time):

+* PlacesWidget: it shows Places and these must be configured from Dolphin but this made the dolphin sidebar to show more entries, also I think the concept of places does not suit favorite folders
+* FileDrawer : looked promising... but I could not configure it, as it froze the desktop, but its function is to show the content of a given folder... then I should create a favorites folder and put links to my other folders.... might work but I couldn't configure it

+* PlasmaFolderList: I think it is the one that has the exact functionality, but the installation was a bit complicated and its UI was not very functional (for my taste).

+These are cool widgets and have specific purposes.

+So inspired by them try to use their ideas and this widget was born.

 ## Screenshots

 ![screenshot](./package/contents/images/view-1.png)